CumulusNetworks/docs/content/cumulus-netq-411/Installation-Management/Install-NetQ/In‌stall-NetQ-Agents.md

 To install the NetQ Agent you need to install `netq-agent` on each switch or host.
 This is available from the NVIDIA networking repository.

-*Note that NetQ has a separate repository from SONiC.*
+*Note that NetQ and SONiC have separate repositories*

 To obtain the NetQ Agent package: